 Fluigent’s latest microfluidic flow rate control algorithm technology update (FASTAB2): Direct Flow Control

 The DFC “self-learning” algorithm (2017) offers two major upgrades: (1) no calibration is needed and (2) it performs in a system where hydrodynamic resistance evolves along the experiment.
 This improvement to the auto tuned PID and the FRCM includes a continuous adjustment of the algorithm parameters based on the current response time and stability.
 Its improved reactivity allows it to counter the interactions between microfluidic channels in complex situations.
 Advantages of direct control include:

 - Adapting to experiments with resistance variations like cell culture growth: the microfluidic flow rate control algorithm adjusts its model to the setup resistance in real-time

-- Saving precious sample or reagent: reduced time to reach desired flow rates uses less liquid during a calibration step
+- Saving samples or reagents: reduced time to reach desired flow rate uses less liquid during a calibration step

-- Saving time: there is no calibration to do and the settling time is reduced
+- Saving time: no calibration required and a reduced settling time

 Fig 2: Operating principle of the microfluidic flow rate control algorithm: Both pressure and flow rates can be measured and the DFC is able to automatically adjust pressure(s) to reach the pressure or flow rate set point(s).